tenancy/docs/docs/tenancy/1.x/affects-logs.md

 **Purpose**

-The purpose of this package is to allow the logging of errors into a separate file or location for each tenant.
+The purpose of this package is to allow the logging of errors into a separate file, location, or service for each tenant.

 **Use Cases**